Best Steps To Grow Coral Bells In Containers

 1. Blackberry Ice Coral Bells

-The famous heat-tolerant Dolce line includes this reddish-purple variation.
-Black veining can be seen in the leaves if you look closely.
 While some heucheras bloom in the spring, these bloom in the summer and have lovely white blossoms.
-Perfect for zones 4-9.
+They are perfect for zones 4-9.

 2. Gold Zebra Coral Bells

-The Gold Zebra Coral Bells are perfect for zones 4-9.
-You get two stunning foliage colours for the price of one with this whimsically titled heuchera.
 Its beautiful yellow leaves have dark crimson cores and are scalloped at the margins.
 During testing in hot, humid Oklahoma summers, Gold Zebra fared admirably.
-Make sure it gets at least some shade when you plant it.
+When you plant it, make sure it gets at least some shade.

 3. Berry Smoothie Coral Bells

-The leaf begins out rose-pink but darkens to a purplish hue as the summer progresses.
+The leaf begins rose-pink but darkens to a purplish hue as the summer progresses.
 The light pink blossoms appear in late spring; if you keep deadheading them throughout the summer, you should have flowers all summer.
-Plants should be grown in partial shade and kept thoroughly hydrated, especially while they're just getting started.
-They are perfect for zones 4-8.

 4. Citronelle Coral Bells